yousefelassal/quote-cron/README.md

 > You're not obligated to win.
 You're obligated to keep trying to do the best you can every day.

 > We don't know a millionth of one percent about anything.

+> Remember always that you not only have the right to be an individual, you have an obligation to be one.